Terrace (building): Roof terraces

 Terraces need not always protrude from a building; a flat roof area (which may or may not be surrounded by a balustrade) used for social activity is also known as a terrace.
 In Venice, Italy, for example, the rooftop terrace (or altana) is the most common form of terrace found.
 Developed around 1500 CE, it has changed little and consists of a wooden platform with small spaces between the floorboards.
 The altana was originally a place where laundry could be hung out to dry (hence the spaces in the flooring through which water could pass).
 However, the altana is now used primarily for social purposes.

-Planning permission

-You may need planning permission to build a terrace in or on your property.
-If you are planning to create a roof terrace for an existing property, you almost certainly will require planning permission before you start.
-This is due to roof terraces requiring careful consideration when it comes to the structural integrity of an existing properly.
-There is usually less chance of needing planning permission on a ground floor terrace, but you should always check before.